-here, we note that the $\varepsilon_1$-equation in \eqref{K_1_timerescale} again decouples.
-Finally, we separate the $r_1$-dependent terms in the $V_1$-equation of \eqref{K_1_timerescale} and append the trivial equation $\dot{\Delta}c=0$:
+We note that the equation for $\varepsilon_1$ in \eqref{K_1_timerescale} again decouples.
+Finally, we separate the $r_1$-dependent terms in the $V_1$-equation in \eqref{K_1_timerescale}, and we append the trivial equation for $\Delta c$:

-Linearisation at the origin in \eqref{expanded} yields the eigenvalues $-1$, $1-\frac{4}{k^2}$, and $0$.
-It is straightforward to show that the monomial $r_1V_1^j$ in \eqref{expanded} can only be resonant for integer-valued $j=\frac{2-4/k^2}{1-4/k^2}$; in particular, the lowest-order resonance is realised at order $4$, since $1(-1)+3\big(1-\frac{4}{k^2}\big)=1-\frac{4}{k^2}$ when $k=2\sqrt{2}$, corresponding to the fourth-order monomial $r_1 V_1^3$.
-To approximate $\Pi_1$, we hence first derive a normal form for \eqref{expanded} by eliminating all non-resonant $r_1$-dependent terms therein via a sequence of near-identity transformations.
+For the linearisation of \eqref{expanded} at the origin, we obtain the eigenvalues $-1$, $1-\frac{4}{k^2}$, and $0$.
+It is straightforward to show that the monomial $r_1V_1^j$ in \eqref{expanded} can only be resonant for integer-valued $j=\frac{2-4/k^2}{1-4/k^2}$.
+In particular, the lowest-order resonance is realised at order $4$, since $1(-1)+3\big(1-\frac{4}{k^2}\big)=1-\frac{4}{k^2}$ when $k=2\sqrt{2}$, corresponding to the fourth-order monomial $r_1 V_1^3$.
+To approximate $\Pi_1$, we hence first derive a normal form for \eqref{expanded} by eliminating all non-resonant $r_1$-dependent terms via a sequence of near-identity transformations.

 \begin{lem} There exists a sequence of smooth transformations that transforms Equation~\eqref{expanded} to

 with $j\geq 3$.
 Specifically, that sequence is composed of the transformation $V_1=\frac{k}{2}r_1+Z$ in \eqref{expanded}, followed by the near-identity transformation $Z=W+\frac{4}{k^2}r_1W$ and, finally, a sequence of smooth near-identity transformations. \end{lem}